UPDATE – 8/28/2018

 - Safety, not money or race, will be the guiding factor in pre-trial releases.

 “I’m proud that SB 10 will result in a pre-trial system that prevents families like mine from being exploited by the money bail industry while keeping our communities safer.
 Having tilted the scales toward justice, we won’t let up.
 We’ll keep fighting for reforms throughout our system to hold California to its promise of ‘justice for all.”

 – Mullissa Willette, SEIU 521 Secretary and Exemption Investigator for Santa Clara County Assessor’s Office

-BREAKING: Just two days after hundreds of SEIU Members travelled to the State Capitol to lobby in favor of SB10, Governor Jerry Brown has just announced that he will work with SB10 authors to make sure the bill gets passed.
-This means it will not be heard by the Appropriations Committee as scheduled at the end of the month, but will be postponed.
+Just two days after hundreds of SEIU Members traveled to the State Capitol to lobby in favor of SB10, Governor Jerry Brown has just announced that he will work with SB10 authors to make sure the bill gets passed.
+This means it will not be heard by the Appropriations Committee as scheduled at the end of the month but will be postponed.
 Read Gov. Brown’s press release here.

 SEIU Members traveled to the State Capitol in Sacramento on Wednesday, August 23 to lobby in favor of SB10.

 Curious as to why so many CA State Legislators are against Bail Reform?
 This Op-Ed in the LA Times follows the money trail from the bail bonds sector donations to the campaigns of several CA democrats.

 Read SEIU 521 Executive Board member Jennifer Jensen’s Letter to the Editor in the Fresno Bee!